mjdiloreto/ComputerGraphics/Assignment4_TexturedModel/README.md

 * Name and partners name(At most 1 partner for this Assignment):
-  * Nicola Licata
+  * Matthew DiLoreto
-  * Partner: Matt DiLoreto
+  * Partner: Nicola Licata
 * How many hours did it take you to complete this Assignment?
   * 8
 * Did you collaborate or share ideas with any other students/TAs/Professors?